What is the UK-SBA Register?

 The UK-SBA is committed to protecting the public.
-The Voluntary register provides reassurance to clients, employers and the general public that a registered practitioner adheres to high standards of competence and ethical practice.
+The Register provides reassurance to clients, employers and the general public that a registered practitioner adheres to high standards of competence and ethical practice.
+All UK-SBA members, with the exception of Student members, appear on the UK-SBA Register.
+Therefore, anyone can search for UK-SBA members using the UK-SBA Register.

-The Voluntary Register follows all the principles and standards required by statutory and accreditation regulations and is the first step towards establishing an accredited register.
+The UK-SBA Register follows all the principles and standards required by statutory and accreditation regulations and is the first step towards establishing an accredited register.

-The UK-SBA Voluntary Register is supported by Behaviour Analysts working independently and by those organisations that employ Behaviour Analysts in the UK.
-The UK-SBA recognises the benefits that self-regulation followed by accreditation will bring in terms of protection and the safety and wellbeing of users of Behaviour Analytic services.
+The UK-SBA Register is supported by Behaviour Analysts working independently and by those organisations that employ Behaviour Analysts in the UK.
+The UK-SBA recognises the benefits that self-regulation followed by accreditation will bring in terms of protection and the safety and well being of users of Behaviour Analytic services.

 Consumers and those who commission services can see your registration and see that in line with other professions you are governed by professional standards